Landscape Design FAQs

-Moscarino Outdoor Creations Inc. is a design / build Landscape Company.
+Moscarino Outdoor Creations is a design and build landscape company.
 We believe that the best landscapes are designed and built by the same responsible party.
 We think this continuity is important.
 Our entire company is set up to manage a project from beginning to end.
 We generally do not provide design-only services for people who want to complete the project themselves, or with the help of subcontractors.

 Q: Can I visit previous clients to look at your work firsthand?

 A: Our website has been carefully designed to make it easy for potential customers to evaluate our work without the need for lengthy and inconvenient field trips.
 However, if you still need convincing that we are the landscape contractor for you, after thoroughly visiting our Internet web site and meeting with us at your property, then we can arrange visits to some of our job sites.

 Q: Can you do the work in stages/phases if I am unable to afford it all at one time?
 What needs to be done first?

 A: Phasing the work is a great way to develop a landscape, especially the larger, more complex and expensive projects.
 At Moscarino Outdoor Creations we are glad to phase projects for those customers that request it; in fact, we often encourage customers to phase their projects.
 However, phasing does add to the overall cost of a project due to extra mobilization costs and other work related inefficiencies.
 Despite the extra costs, sometimes phasing a project is the only way a client can afford it.